| CloserLook > John > John 17:1-26 |

 Every

-man can choose, either to accept Jesus Christ as his Saviour, or reject
+man can choose either to accept Jesus Christ as his Saviour,

 Of